influenzanet/influenzanet.github.io/docs/survey-handbook/general/02-expressions.md

 ````

-The `dtype` field indicate what kind of value the ExpressionArg contains, if `dtype` is missing then the ExpressionArg must have a string value in `str` field.
+The `dtype` field indicates what kind of value the ExpressionArg contains, if `dtype` is missing then the ExpressionArg must have a string value in `str` field.

 Examples: